 The Accelerated Way – Accelerated Manufacturing Brokers, Inc. will not allow the submission of an LOI to our clients without it including certain basic criteria for our client’s protection.
 This saves legal fees and ensures an accelerated sale process.

-In essence this is once again an argument for specialization.
-We discuss above that certain types of buyers (and currently the most active type of buyer in the manufacturing sectors) can’t be found with the purchase of a mailing list.
-How then are they found?
-They’re not, the buyer finds the broker.
+In essence, this is once again an argument for specialization.
+We discuss above that certain types of buyers (and currently the most active type of buyer in the manufacturing sectors) can’t be found with purchasing a mailing list.
+How, then, are they found?
+They’re not; the buyer finds the broker.

-If you are interested in learning more about what we can do for you and your business, please call us at 908-387-1000 or visit our website, provide us with your confidential contact information, and we will get back to you.
+If you are interested in learning more about what we can do for you and your business, please call us at 908-387-1000, or let’s talk.